CTRL+P to print this page or click here to download a PDF version.

 SECTION XIII – AMENDMENT

-A member may propose an amendment to the Bylaws & Code of Ethics by sending a copy of the suggested change to each member of the 20 group, to SBM, and to the group’s facilitator at least 30 days prior to the 20 group meeting at which the change will be considered.
+A member or 20 group may propose an amendment to the Bylaws & Code of Ethics by sending a copy of the suggested change to each member of the group, to SBM, and to the group’s facilitator at least 30 days prior to the 20 group meeting at which the change will be considered.
 Generally, changes that eliminate or lessen the existing provisions will not be considered.
 A suggested change must be accepted by a two-thirds vote of those 20 group members present.
 The 20 group is then to forward the proposed amendment to SBM.
 Actual amendment of these Bylaws shall be by action of SBM only.

 Specific group policies will be maintained in addition to these bylaws.
 All group policy is subject to approval by SBM.